Why and when to apply for vacation schemes in law firms

-Things to do during the winter break and spring term to help get you a vacation scheme
+Things to do during the winter break and spring term to help get you a law vacation scheme

 - Apply for summer vacation placements – and apply early as many firms offer places on vacation schemes before their deadline has closed.
-The most popular closing date is 31 January, although some firms want to hear from you earlier.
-If you miss that, a few firms accept applications in February and March.
+The most popular closing date is still 31 January, although many law firms now want to hear from you earlier.
+If you miss the December and Janaury deadlines, a few firms accept applications in February and March.
 See our list of vacation scheme deadlines article listed below.

 - Investigate the possibility of attending open days – they are another opportunity to show your commitment to law.
 Don’t write them off as a poor relation to vacations schemes: they’re not.

 - Sign up to recruiter events on campus and then list them on your CV.
 These events are an excellent chance to network with recruiters and glean their best advice.

 - Look at building up your work experience portfolio.
 Law recruiters are always keen to stress to us how part-time work in retail or bar work can help you to prove you have the skills to be a lawyer – make the most of it on your CV.

-Things to do in the summer term to help get you a vacation scheme
+Things to do in the summer term to help get you a law vacation scheme